Part of: Family Investment Company

 The tax case for a FIC rests on the difference between corporate and personal tax rates.

-Income and gains inside the company are subject to Corporation Tax at between 19% and 25%, depending on the level of profits.
-Held personally, the same returns could face Income Tax at up to 45%, dividend tax at up to 39.35%, or Capital Gains Tax at up to 24%.
+Income and gains inside the company are subject to Corporation Tax.
+Held personally, the same returns could face Income Tax, dividend tax or Capital Gains Tax at higher personal rates.
 On a substantial portfolio, that difference compounds year after year, and the long-term effect on the size of the fund is significant.

 Dividends the FIC receives from most listed shares and funds are generally exempt from Corporation Tax altogether, which makes a company an efficient wrapper for an equity portfolio.
 Investment management costs relating to the portfolio can also attract corporate tax relief, which is not available to a personal investor.